jungha24/anlaysis/GATK/Variant_Calling2Recalibration.md

     --reader-threads 10
 done
 ~~~
 - Add new samples to an existing genomicsdb workspace.
-Use *--genomicsdb-update-workspace-path*
+Use *--genomicsdb-update-workspace-path*.
 - In the incremental import case, no intervals are specified in the command because the tool will use the same intervals used in the initial import.
 - Sample map is also supported for incremental import.
 - It is recommended that users backup existing genomicsdb workspaces before adding new samples using --genomicsdb-update-workspace-path.
 If the tool fails during incremental import for any reason, the workspace may be in an inconsistent/corrupted state